Necklace Inscribed with the Name of King Pratapamalladeva: Current status

 While both the Art Institute of Chicago and the Government of Nepal agree that the necklace once belonged to the Taleju Temple, the central dispute concerns the circumstances under which it left Nepal.
 The Art Institute of Chicago has raised the possibility that it may have been sold by members of the royal family, whereas the Nepali government has asserted that it was stolen.

 As of 2023, the dispute remained unresolved.
 According to a 2023 ProPublica article, the Art Institute of Chicago stated that the Nepali government had not replied to its May 2022 letter requesting additional information on the necklace.
-In response, a spokesperson for Nepal’s Department of Archaeology said that officials were still searching for the evidence requested by the museum, but maintained that the inscription on the necklace provided “irrefutable” proof that the necklace belonged to Nepal.
-According to ProPublica, advocates for repatriation maintain that, even if members of the Nepali royal family were involved in the necklace’s removal, the Art Institute of Chicago should return it on the grounds that it is an item of spiritual significance that is collectively owned by the nation.
+In response, a spokesperson for Nepal's Department of Archaeology said that officials were still searching for the evidence requested by the museum, but maintained that the inscription on the necklace provided "irrefutable" proof that the necklace belonged to Nepal.
+According to ProPublica, advocates for repatriation maintain that, even if members of the Nepali royal family were involved in the necklace's removal, the Art Institute of Chicago should return it on the grounds that it is an item of spiritual significance that is collectively owned by the nation.

+In June 2026, Nepal ambassador to the US Sharad Raj Aran met with executive chair of The Art Institute of Chicago Leslie Darling to discuss the return of the necklace to Nepal.

+In September 2026, the Nepali Times reported that the Art Institute of Chicago had withdrawn the necklace from display after US Immigration and Customs Enforcement received additional provenance evidence from the Nepali government indicating that it had been stolen.
+The Director-General of Nepal's Department of Archaeology, Saubhagya Pradhananga, stated that once the documentation was submitted, the museum began the repatriation process, saying: "The museum is working out the legalities, and it will be back in Nepal this year."